Ohio Residency Status

 - E1 is a temporary exception.
 Students must provide proof of employment each term and remain in part-time student status, in order to remain in eligible status for this rule.

 - C10 - The student does not have to establish an Ohio residence prior to the term but must be physically living in Ohio while enrolled in courses and as of the first day of classes.
-Unlike other provisions/guidelines, certain criteria to satisfy domicile for in state residency, like changing car registration to Ohio, registering as an Ohio voter, filing Ohio taxes etc. are not required for the C10 provision.
+Unlike other provisions/guidelines, certain criteria to satisfy domicile for in-state residency, like changing car registration to Ohio, registering as an Ohio voter, filing Ohio taxes etc. are not required for the C10 provision.
 A copy of lease, rental agreement, mortgage, or copy of closing statement or copy of property tax bill for a residence in Ohio is required.

-- A student must meet guidelines for residency as defined by the State of Ohio Legislature and the Ohio Department of Higher Education. 鶹ý does not have the authority to alter or waive these state regulations, and must enforce their provision for all students under all personal and/or financial considerations.
+- A student must meet guidelines for residency as defined by the State of Ohio Legislature and the Ohio Department of Higher Education. 麻豆传媒 does not have the authority to alter or waive these state regulations, and must enforce their provision for all students under all personal and/or financial considerations.

 - The request for resident classification is a review process.
 There is no guarantee of an approval.

 - Financial hardship cannot be considered in evaluating Ohio residency for tuition purposes eligibility.
+Students are unable to apply outside of appropriate review periods or after submission deadline dates to try to become eligible for financial aid.

 - Communication from a residency officer regarding the student's residency request will be sent via email using the student's kent.edu address.
 For inquiries regarding the status of a request for resident classification, please email ohioresidency@kent.edu.